SAP/spartacus-docs/_pages/dev/features/product-multi-dimensional.md

 })
 ```

-and put it in the feature module:
+You can then add this in the feature module, as shown in the following example:

 ```ts
 @NgModule({